mozilla/addons/docs/server/push-duty.rst

 Get a compare link from github to compare this tag to the last tag.
 Add that compare link to the etherpad so that people can clearly see what is pushing.

-If tagging the master branch can't be done (some feature is already on master, but not ready for production), then the commits that need to be released should be cherry-picked
+If tagging the main branch can't be done (some feature is already on main, but not ready for production), then the commits that need to be released should be cherry-picked